dinane/self/README.md

 I will schedule 1:1 meetings with you at least monthly.
 I will always start by asking how you're doing.
 I expect that you will bring at least one topic for us to discuss to your 1:1.
 If your topic or topics take up the entire time, I may schedule extra time for topics coming from me.

 #### If you are an engineer on one of my teams but I am not your direct manager
 I will schedule 1:1 meetings with you at your request.
 I am open to chatting any time you want.
 This time is for you.
 I'm happy to talk about anything that interests you: your own work, your team, your manager, or things happening across the company.
-I also host open office hours from time to time and will post about them in slack.
+I also host open office hours from time to time and will post about them in slack or teams.

 ### Goals
 I will happily and regularly discuss personal growth goals with you verbally.
 For these conversations I will take notes, but I will not turn them into a formal document for you.
 It is up to you to own your goals and document them in ways that help you keep track.